iann0036/tf-cfn-provider/docs/providers/google/SqlDatabaseInstance.md

 `StartTime` - (Optional) `HH:MM` format time indicating when backup configuration starts.

-`Ipv4Enabled` - (Optional) True if the instance should be assigned an IP address.
-The IPv4 address cannot be disabled for Second Generation instances.
+`Ipv4Enabled` - (Optional) Whether this Cloud SQL instance should be assigned a public IPV4 address.
+Either `Ipv4Enabled` must be enabled or a `PrivateNetwork` must be configured.

+`PrivateNetwork` - (Optional) The VPC network from which the Cloud SQL instance is accessible for private IP.
+Specifying a network enables private IP.
+Either `Ipv4Enabled` must be enabled or a `PrivateNetwork` must be configured.

 `RequireSsl` - (Optional) True if mysqld should default to `REQUIRE X509` for users connecting over IP.

-`PrivateNetwork` - (Optional) The resource link for the VPC network from which the Cloud SQL instance is accessible for private IP.

 `ExpirationTime` - (Optional) The [RFC 3339](https://tools.ietf.org/html/rfc3339)
 formatted date time string indicating when this whitelist expires.